 Working with general practice and primary care providers, COORDINARE aims to build more integrated models of care for consumers, increasing consumer capacity for self-management and prevention.

 St Vincent’s Chronic Pain Telehealth Outreach service is being offered to consumers in Southern NSW as part of a partnership between COORDINARE, Southern NSW Local Health District (LHD), the Agency for Clinical Innovation and St Vincent's Hospital Pain clinic.
-Click here to download the referral document for this service or see this flyer for details.
+Click here to download the referral document for this service or see the flyer for details.

 Other commissioned programs: